albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# How Can We Do That?
+# How can we do that?

 ```kotlin
 class Password(value: String) {